Nikephoros I: Background

-According to contemporary sources like Theophanes the Confessor and Patriarch Nikephoros, he was a Greek from Seleucia in Isauria and that’s what modern scholars also agree on.
+According to contemporary sources like Theophanes the Confessor and Patriarch Nikephoros I of Constantinople, he was a Greek from Seleucia, in the Cibyrrhaeot Theme in Isauria, and that's what modern scholars also agree on.
 Other several sources outside the Byzantine context, such as Michael the Syrian, al-Tabari, and Mas'udi, claim that there is a tradition that suggests Nikephoros had Ghassanid Arab origins and that he descended from the final Ghassanid ruler Jabala ibn al-Ayham, which is unlikely as there’s no reliable contemporary source that claims so.

 Accession

 Nikephoros was appointed finance minister (logothetēs tou genikou) by Empress Irene.
 He played a significant role in a power struggle among courtiers.
 During Irene's years as sole ruler (797–802), discontent grew due to her financial laxity.
 In 802, Charlemagne initiated marriage negotiations to "unite" the new Western and Eastern empires, thus resolving the problem of two emperors.
 Irene was happy to do so, but the proposal was frightening to some Byzantine civil and military officials, including Domestic of the Schools Niketas Triphyllios and relative of Irene Leon Sarantapechos, who began a conspiracy led by Nikephoros to overthrow Irene.
 While the Frankish ambassadors were still in Constantinople to negotiate the marriage, the conspiracy was set in motion.
 Irene was at her palace near the Harbour of Eleutherios.
-Nikephoros' co-conspirators falsely informed the guards that the courtier Aetios was forcing Irene to cede the throne to his brother Leo, and that opponents of the coup wished to make Nikephoros emperor instead.
+Nikephoros's co-conspirators falsely informed the guards that the courtier Aetios was forcing Irene to cede the throne to his brother Leo, and that opponents of the coup wished to make Nikephoros emperor instead.
 The guards sided with Nikephoros, and the palace was surrounded.
 The next day, Irene was removed and confined to the Great Palace of Constantinople.
 With the support of his co-conspirators, Nikephoros was then crowned emperor by Patriarch Tarasios of Constantinople in the Hagia Sophia on 31 October 802.
 At first Irene was banished to the nearby island of Prinkipo, but she was suspected of plotting with Aetios, and so banished to Lesbos.